Edifice Core#

 </Window>

 You describe your entire application as a single root Element, which has child Elements representing different parts of your application.
-Each Element is responsible for managing its own state.

 Model-View-Update#